 Mr. Tom Milnes – Systems Mentor – has been with the Robo-Lions since 2010, following his son Tommy, a team alumni, from FIRST Lego League.
 He is a Principal Mathematician and the Navigation Modeling Section Head at the Johns Hopkins University / Applied Physics Laboratory (JHU/APL) where he is responsible for flight test and patrol prelaunch accuracy evaluation of the US Navy’s Submarine Launched Ballistic Missile Program.

-Mr. Milnes is President of PIE3, a member of the Board of the Engineering Society of Baltimore, K-12 STEM Outreach Chair for American Institute of Aeronautics and Astronautics Mid-Atlantic Section, and mentors 1 or more bright high school students yearly at JHU/APL.
+Mr. Milnes is President of PIE3, a member of the Board of the Engineering Society of Baltimore, and K-12 STEM Outreach Chair for American Institute of Aeronautics and Astronautics Mid-Atlantic Section.
 He earned a B.S. in Applied Mathematics and a B.A. in Ancient Studies at Brown University and an M.S. in Electrical Engineering from Johns Hopkins University.
-His son Tommy is a former Electrical Lead for the Robo-Lions and a senior at McDaniel College studying German and Arabic, his daughter Coralie is a former Robo-Lions Public Relations Chair and a freshman at Washington College studying Psychology, and his long suffering wife Liz is a Special Education Teacher at Mechanicsville Elementary School in Gamber, Maryland.
+His son Tommy is a former Electrical Lead for the Robo-Lions earned degrees in Arabic and German from McDaniel College, his daughter Coralie is a former Robo-Lions Public Relations Chair and attends Washington College studying Psychology, and his long suffering wife Liz is a Special Education Teacher at Mechanicsville Elementary School in Gamber, Maryland.